 Bots may be able to specialize in certain simple tasks, but not everyone agrees that teaching is one of them.
 Kaufmann, for one, rejects the idea that A.I.-driven bots will surpass language teachers, at least anytime soon.

-“I have great doubt that we will be able to create bots anytime soon, within the next 5-10 years, that are able to impose this tacit knowledge.
+“I have great doubt that we will be able to create bots anytime soon, within the next five to 10 years, that are able to impose this tacit knowledge.
 The teacher-student relationship is one that is really hard to understand, and a lot of the perceptions and observations happening cannot be put into code,” he said.

 The beginning of a massive transformation

 “I think it’s just the beginning.
-I think that technology moves in these 7- to 8-year S-curves, and, during this period, a bunch of fundamental stuff is invented and the companies that start that power the next 7 to 8 years of hypergrowth,” Libin said.
-He added that this growth “then levels off,” and concluded that “we’re in the slow period right now.”
+I think that technology moves in these seven- to eight-year S-curves, and, during this period, a bunch of fundamental stuff is invented and the companies that start that power the next seven to eight years of hypergrowth,” Libin said.
+He added that this growth “then levels off” and concluded that “we’re in the slow period right now.”

 The fundamental technology of this slow period is A.I., he said.